 Written by: Akira Toriyama

 English Publisher: VIZ Media

-I would recommend the manga to readers who are only familiar with the story from the Dragon Ball Z anime, because it allows them to see just how much the anime was stretched out by “filler” and slowing the pacing down.
-While watching Dragon Ball Z Kai can also help with this, I think it’s better to go to the original source material and see how the author intended the story to be told.
+I would recommend the Dragon Ball Z manga to readers who are only familiar with the story from the anime, because it allows them to see just how much the anime was stretched out by “filler” and slowing the pacing down.
+I would also recommend this volume to fans of the manga who haven’t completed their Dragon Ball Z manga collection yet.